roshancodes036-s/Netra-Assist/README.md

 - “Is this path safe to walk?”
 The AI responds with precise visual reasoning.

----

 ### 🎙️ Voice Assistant (Hands-Free Control)
-Complete voice-first interaction for ultimate accessibility:
-- Ask without typing
-- Spoken answers for all queries
+Complete voice-first interaction for ultimate accessibility.
+Ask without typing and receive spoken answers for all queries.
-- Full navigation support

----

 ### 🙂 Face & Emotion Awareness
-Helps blind users understand social interactions by scanning faces and detecting emotions:
-- Happy, Sad, Angry, or Neutral.
+Helps blind users understand social interactions by scanning faces and detecting emotions (Happy, Sad, Angry, or Neutral).

 ---